Blog

 The M&S gigapixel treasure hunt was fairly easy and participants should have found all the fairies fairly easily.
 We have worked on other gigapixel treasure hunts where participants have lost the whole weekend searching for codes.
 You can discover more gigapixel projects here.

 We had done as much of the programming framework as possible in advance.
 We started shooting after midnight and were shooting into the early hours of the morning.
 The shoot was demanding as there were many staff members still working on last minute touches to the event space that couldn’t appear in the final 360s.
 We had our programmers and retouchers on standby in London waiting to work on the files and get everything in place.
-The 360s and content were all being approved in the morning and the entire project went live on the opening day as planned.
+The 360s and content were all being approved in the morning and the entire project went live the moment Photokina’s doors opened as planned.

-The tour features five 360-degree interactive panoramas, allowing virtual visitors around the world to roam around the Canon stand.
-The experience includes clickable hotspots, highlighting key messages and providing content relating to products across the Canon range, in 6 languages.
+The Canon Live Visit featured five 360-degree interactive panoramas, allowing virtual visitors around the world to roam around the Canon stand.
+The experience included clickable hotspots, highlighting key messages and providing content relating to products across the Canon range, in 6 languages.
 Each hotspot includes links to related movies and product pages as well as Live Stage Presentations and ‘Canon Live TV’ daily episodes.

 Please click here to launch the tour.

-2015 Conference Awards: Shortlisted for Best Conference by an Events Agency category.
+• Conference Awards: Shortlisted for Best Conference by an Events Agency

-Canon Europe President’s Award: Imagination won the award for oustanding innovation at Photokina Cologne 2014.
+• Canon Europe President s Award: Imagination won the award for outstanding innovation at photokina, Cologne

 • Bombardier Global 6000